Xync/UnnamedSecurityContest/README.md

 A collection of scripts that would be useful in during certain security contests.

+!!
+Make sure to change the IP in Beachhead/watershell.sh to your IP as well as run `python3 -m http.server 80` while in the UnnamedSecurityContest root

 The Private SSH key loaded will be distributed through another channel.

 !!
 Beachhead - Install many access points - requires root access